sreymja/appsync-rds-cdk-template/Blog.md

         .cluster(databaseStack.getCluster())
         .rdsSecret(databaseStack.getRdsSecret())
         .dbName(databaseStack.getDbName())
-        .build()).addDependency(flywayStack);
+        .build());
 ```
-As you can see I've got four stacks the VPCStack, DatabaseStack, FlywayLambdaStack and AppSyncStack
+As you can see I've got four stacks the VPCStack, DatabaseStack, SqlLambdaStack and AppSyncStack

 ### VPC Stack
 The VPC stack is really simple since it just contains the VPC